 An embedded system is an electronic system which is based on a computer, but the system is not a computer in itself like for instance a pc.
 A person interacts with hundreds of embedded systems during the course of a normal day; wireless communication (mobile), sound and video, games, household machines, satellite-based systems, etc. Typically, the embedded system works by an analogue signal being registered by a sensor, is sampled and analysed or digitally modified.
 Subsequently, the signal is converted back to analogue.
 The really interesting aspect is that all of this must take place in real time; a lot of things have to happen quite fast.
 If you choose to do your BSc project within this theme, you will be working with a real problem or system which you will specify, design, simulate, implement, test and document.

 Automatic interpretation of measurable signals is basic within modern engineering.
 For instance, there’s recycling of bottles.
 When you place a used bottle in the reverse vending machine, a sensor (here a camera) takes a photo of the bottle and automatically identifies it via its shape, colour, dimensions, etc. This identification is then passed on to a database where it is compared to others, and the system subsequently makes a decision as to the amount of refunded deposit.
 The system is also able to detect whether the bottle is broken and thus non-refundable.
-A project within the theme of Information Processing Systems could be about a system such as a reverse vending machine or other systems such as parking ticket system or automatic access control via fingerprint or face recognition.
+A project within the theme of Informatics could be about a system such as a reverse vending machine or other systems such as parking ticket system or automatic access control via fingerprint or face recognition.
 Or what about automatic recognition of road signs as a step towards the automatic car?

 Upon completion of the 6th semester, you are BSc in Electronics and IT.

-Further information on courses and regulations, etc., may be found in the curriculum for Electronics and IT.
+Further information on courses and regulations, etc., may be found in the curriculum for Electronics and IT (mostly in Danish).

-With a BSc degree in Electronics and IT from Aalborg University, you have seven different postgraduate programmes in engineering to choose from (all are in Aalborg unless otherwise specified):
+With a BSc degree in Electronics and IT from Aalborg University, you have seven different postgraduate programmes in engineering to choose from the following:

 - Control and Automation